avyuktsoni0731/EttyDB/README.md

 ## Usage

-Refer to our documentation below for detailed instructions on setting up and integrating EttyDB with your website.
+- Refer to our documentation below for detailed instructions on setting up and integrating EttyDB with your website.
+- Here's the link to the video on how to setup EttyDB and its usage! - [Link](https://youtu.be/C5m9GFdL8T0)

 ## Benefits